 - Dog Heat Cycle — explanations of each stage of a female dog’s cycle

 - Copulatory Tie — article on the dog’s coitus with a breakdown of each step

 - How Much Money Do You Need to Start a Dog Breeding Business — list of expenses

 - How to Read a Pedigree — everything you need to extract the right info from a dog’s pedigree

-- Weaning Puppies — guide on how to transition pups from milk to solid food
+- Weaning Puppies — a guide on how to transition pups from milk to solid food

 - Breeding Charts — important downloadable templates of record keeping forms

-- Lactation in Dogs – guide to improve and stimulate a female dog’s lactation
+- Lactation in Dogs – a guide to improve and stimulate a female dog’s lactation

 We have so many articles that it would take hours to list them all here, but check out our latest ones and older ones here.